Luminoth/BackpackPlanner/BackpackPlanner/BackpackPlanner.Droid/README.md

   * Add %ANDROID_HOME%\tools and %ANDROID_HOME%\platform_tools to the PATH
   * Set PROGUARD_HOME to %ANDROID_HOME%\tools\proguard
     ** This should be the most current proguard, so that might need to be downloaded and copied over
+      *** Even for debug builds, this should be the latest proguard
   * Add %PROGUARD_HOME%\bin to the PATH
 * Set Xamarin to use the SDK in C:\android-sdk in Visual Studio (in Tools -> Options -> Xamarin)
 * Set Xamarin to use the JDK 1.8 in Visual Studio (in Tools -> Options -> Xamarin)